-Something about watching the students walk by, imagining who these young people might be in the future.
-A future political leader, entertainer or a visionary ushering in a new era in medicine or science?
-In some neighbourhoods, something else hangs in the air: the despair over the path forward.
-What lays ahead in the hallway of their lives, kids from so-called high-risk-priority-neighbourhoods?
-What would the future indeed be, if they given the same opportunities and chances, walked down the same hallways as young people in communities not suffocating in poverty and violence?
+watching the students walk by, wondering who these young people might be in the future.
+A political leader, entertainer or a visionary ushering in a new era in medicine or science?
+In some neighbourhoods, despair hangs over the path forward.
+What would the future be, for youth from so-called high-risk-priority-neighbourhoods, if they given the opportunities to down hallways in communities not suffocating in poverty and violence?

-I stood in the hall of a middle school where a previous student was in the news for killing someone at a major shopping centre.
-As two boys walked past me, I imagined that former student at age thirteen walking this very same hallway, toward a certain, decided fate?
-I imagined all the other students from previous years and what could have been.
-Fate is indeed not written in stone, and I am sure many amazing young boys took a turn and walked down a different path, escaping the destiny written in the sidewalks and carved in the air.
+I stood in the hall of a middle school where a previous student was recently in the news for killing someone at a major shopping centre.
+As two boys walked past me, I imagined that former student walking this very same hallway years ago: walking toward a certain, decided fate?
+Fate is indeed not written in stone, as I’m sure many amazing young boys took a turn and escaped the destiny written in sidewalks and carved in the air.

-I waited to speak to room full of 13 year old young boys at this school about the cycles of violence they were surrounded in, raised up in, and needed to escape.
-As part of my presentation, I was going to show them a video we just had created which illustrated how young men are speaking to one another in a language of violence.
+I waited to deliver a White Ribbon talk to a room full of 13 year old young boys about the cycles of violence they were surrounded in and needed to escape.
+As part of my presentation, I was going to show them the video we just had created which illustrated how some young men are speaking to one another in a language of violence.
 It would be the first time I’d play it for anyone publicly.
 It was a kinetic typography video featuring our dear friend Carlos Andrés Gómez ‘s poem ’How To Fight‘, written after an incident at a nightclub in New York City.

-A youngster who was a friend of the former student in the press for the shooting, stood up and explained how what the man did to Carlos was the code of the streets.
+One youth in the classroom, who was a friend of the former student now in the press for the shopping mall shooting, stood up and explained how what the man did to Carlos was part of the code of the streets.
 A price had to be paid for disrespect.
 To this brilliant young boy who’s very life possibly hung in the balance, I asked him to consider ‘just who exactly is paying the price?‘

 “Last year at Rikers Island, New York City’s infamous jail, I was visiting for an afternoon performance…I could feel the tension in the room as I walked in, the nearly two hundred young men, ages sixteen to eighteen, staring at me as though I were another added felony charge.
 I softened them up with goofy love poems and quirky lines, getting some of the guys to break through and finally chuckle and laugh.
 Then I read a poem about dancing at the club, approaching a girl on the dance floor and hoping she wouldn’t turn me down.
 Some of the guys were hooting and teasing in obvious empathetic nods to my own insecurities on a Saturday night out.